MrJul/ForTea/README.md

 What's ForTea?
 --------------
-ForTea is a a plugin for [JetBrains ReSharper](http://www.jetbrains.com/resharper/) that adds support for editing T4 (.tt) files.
+ForTea is a a plugin for [JetBrains ReSharper](https://www.jetbrains.com/resharper/) and [JetBrains Rider](https://www.jetbrains.com/rider/) that adds support for T4 Language (.tt files).
-This project corresponds to the issue [RSRP-191807](http://youtrack.jetbrains.com/issue/RSRP-191807) in JetBrains bug tracker.
-For the latest version, please see the [Releases](https://github.com/MrJul/ForTea/releases).
+The plugin ships with bundled generator and automatically executes
 Don't hesitate to [open an issue](https://github.com/MrJul/ForTea/issues) if you encounter any problem.

 Installation
 ------------
+ReSharper:
 Visual Studio 2010, 2012, 2013, 2015, 2017 and 2019 are supported.
 ReSharper 2019.1 must be installed (older releases are still available for ReSharper 8.2, 9.x, 10.0, 2016.x, 2017.x, 2018.x).
 To install ForTea, use Extension Manager from the ReSharper menu.

+Rider:
+To install ForTea, use _Settings > Plugins > Marketplace_.

 What's supported
 ----------------
+ - Execution of classical T4 templates
+ - Generation of C# code (aka template preprocessing)
  - Editing for .tt and .ttinclude and .t4 files
  - Syntax highlighting for T4 directives and blocks
  - Support for include files, both local and global to Visual Studio